ibrben/covid-reports/README.md

-# Interview Quiz

-This assignment is an application to retrieve information about COVID-19 reports from the public API of DDC OpenData.

----

-The service provides 2 APIs to generate COVID-19 reports.
+# The service provides 2 APIs to generate COVID-19 reports.

 - The first one is an API to get COVID-19 cases from the public API, with the optional parameter `date` to filter the results by date.
 ```